prchlmrie/Student-Management-System/README.md

-# 🧙‍♀️ Hogwarts Student Portal
+# 🧙‍♀️ Hogwarts Student Portal using Tkinter
 ## Description
 This system is a Hogwarts-themed student portal that allows the admin to view, search, add, and see all the information of the students.